 6. Do you feel that the measures of success stated will help Social Security Scotland measure the progress of this outcome?

 Yes, but more information would be welcome on how success will be identified and reported on.
-In particular, we would like further information on how self-declaration (eHR data on protected characteristics) will provide a robust process for identifying the number of disabled people employed within Social Security Scotland.
+In particular, we would like further information on how self-declaration (eg. HR data on protected characteristics) will provide a robust process for identifying the number of disabled people employed within Social Security Scotland.

 If you answered No, what are your concerns, and can you identify any further measures we should use?